 So you created a catchy slogan, word or symbol for your business–now what?
 First, make sure that it is unique and pertains solely to your goods or services, so that is distinguishable from the rest.
 While you don’t need a trademark for these words or symbols, it helps protect you in the long run from other entities creating similar names and also grants more value to your company.

 Here is a brief overview of how to trademark a word or phrase:

-1. Make sure your slogan hasn’t been taken yet by searching the Trademark Electronic Search System, or TESS database.
+- Make sure your slogan hasn’t been taken yet.
+Search the Trademark Electronic Search System, or TESS database.

 Also, make sure not to use the ® symbol until you have been registered with the USPTO.
-Once your patent has been accepted you will have the power to shut down an infringing domain name for a website and other abilities.
-Five years after your registration, your trademark is considered incontestable, and will likely win against any infringement case.
+Once your patent has been accepted, you will have the power to shut down an infringing domain name for a website and other abilities.
+Five years after your registration, your trademark for your phrase is considered incontestable, and will likely win against any infringement case.